whyevenquestion1t/tiny-llm/book/src/week1-01-attention.md

 * This makes each attention head an independent batch, so that attention can be calculated separately for each head across the sequence `L`.
 * If you kept `H` behind `L`, attention calculation would mix head and sequence dimensions, which is not what we want — each head should focus only on the relationships between tokens in its own subspace.

-Then, the attention function produces output for each of the head of the token.
+The attention function produces output for each of the head of the token.
 Then, you can transpose it back into `N.. x L x H x D` and reshape it so that all heads get merged back together with a shape of `N.. x L x (H x D)`.
 Map it through the output weight matrix to get the final output.